 With a householder application and in the event the application is refused and later goes to appeal, any comments made about the application will be passed to the Secretary of State and there will be no opportunity to make further comments.

-Please note that except for the commenter's phone numbers, email address and signature, any comments provided will be published on the Council's website without change.
+The commenter’s address, along with any comments provided will be published on the Council’s website without change.
+The commenter’s phone numbers, email addresses and signature will not be made public.
 A copy of your comments can be emailed if requested.

-If you have any problems using this site, you can view documents in the Customer Service Centre with help from the staff there if required, located at the City Library in Newcastle, open between 10.00am and 4.30pm Monday to Friday.
+If you have any problems using this site, you can view documents at the City Library and Community Hub in Newcastle (check opening times), with help from the staff there if required.

 Any letters of representation should be sent to Development Management, Civic Centre, Barras Bridge, Newcastle upon Tyne, NE1 8QH

 The types of issues that may be considered include:

 - siting (where something is positioned on the site)